Chad Ford

-Chad Ford (born 1971) is a professor at Brigham Young University – Hawaii (BYUH).
-He served as the director of the university's McKay Center for Intercultural Understanding from 2005-2021 and is known for his study of conflict resolution with an emphasis on large group ethnic and religious conflict, as well as for his sports journalism with ESPN.
-He is the author of the book Dangerous Love: Transforming Fear and Conflict at Home, at Work and the World.
+Chad Ford (born 1971) is an Associate Professor of Religious Studies at Utah State University, specializing in intercultural and religious peacebuilding.
+He served as the director of the Brigham Young University–Hawaii's McKay Center for Intercultural Understanding from 2005-2021 and is known for his study of conflict resolution with an emphasis on large group ethnic and religious conflict, as well as for his sports journalism with ESPN.
+He is the author of the books "Dangerous Love: Transforming Fear and Conflict at Home, at Work, and the World" and "Seventy Times Seven: Jesus's Path to Conflict Transformation."

 Early life

-Ford was born in Kansas City, Missouri, in 1971.
+Ford grew up in Kansas City, Missouri, in 1971.
 He holds a B.A. in history at Brigham Young University (1995), an M.S. in conflict analysis and resolution at George Mason University (2000), and a J.D. in Law at Georgetown University.
-He also served as a researcher for the United Nations in Northern Ireland.
+He completed an internship with INCORE, a United Nations conflict policy research center in Northern Ireland.